About the Music Program

 Florence J. Gillmor Hall Expansion

-- a choir rehearsal room with vaulted ceilings and surround seating that will accommodate guest lectures and informal student performances as well as provide space for the Westminster Chamber Singers and Westminster Community Choir ensembles to rehearse; and
+- a choir rehearsal room with vaulted ceilings and surround seating that accommodate guest lectures and informal student performances as well as provide space for the Westminster Chamber Singers and Westminster Community Choir ensembles to rehearse; and

 - a student lounge where students from the Music, Theatre, and Dance programs can hang out, study together, or put together an impromptu performance.